mongodb/docs/content/text-search-with-rlp.md

 ## Additional Information

-For installation help, see the RLP Quick Start manual or Chapter 2 of the Rosette Linguistics Platform Application Developer’s Guide.
+For installation help, see the RLP Quick Start manual or Chapter 2 of the Rosette Linguistics Platform Application Developer's Guide.

 For debugging any RLP specific issues, you can set the ``rlpVerbose`` parameter to ``true`` (i.e. ``--setParameter rlpVerbose=true``) to view